-Coconut flour cookies are for just about anyone to eat – they are gluten-free, dairy-free, grain-free, refined sugar-free, and egg-free.
+Coconut flour cookies - gluten-free, dairy-free, grain-free, refined sugar-free, and egg-free.
 Super chewy and studded with chocolate chips, they go perfect with a glass of milk.
+Just 8 ingredients!

 Fast forward however many years and now I’m the biggest cookie fanatic EVAH!

 After I quit eating wheat and gluten, I had to rework a lot of my favorite recipes.

 Recreate them to get the cookies that I remembered.